Autumn hikes in the Okanagan

 Fall is here and to make sure you experience the autumn colours in the Okanagan, check out these fall hikes in and around Vernon.
 I would say fall is the most magical time of the year, who doesn't love all the colours changing not to mention the fresh cool breeze and that perfect temperature where it's not too hot or too cold?

 Distance: 3.5km one way, 7km return

-A scenic hike with views over Vernon and Swan Lake allowing you to take in the changing of seasons as well as that view.
-Stroll past lava rocks, pasture land, and relax on the few benches provided to soak it all in.
+A scenic hike with views over Vernon and Swan Lake allows you to take in the changing of seasons as well as that view.
+Stroll past lava rocks, and pasture land, and relax on the few benches provided to soak it all in.

 Parking: There are 2 parking lots at Turtle Mountain Boulevard (one at the trailhead and the other across the street) and a parking lot at Blue Jay Road.

 2. Grey Canal-Bella Vista

 This is a wide, flat, multi-use trail that is perfect for all ages and levels.
 Enjoy one of the many benches/chairs scattered throughout this trail, overlooking the backyards of homes, vineyards, orchards, and of course Vernon.
 Strollers and wheelchairs are able to navigate the gravel path.